“Send me what news you can that is true.”

 The mural was one of several painted in the city by an artist named Rigo 23, through a grant from the city’s Art Commission Gallery.
 Others feature different words but it is his “Truth” piece that really struck me.
 Truth is not only central to our moral development, but here it radiates upon the street below.

 In this project, I tried to capture the street in its various permutations using “truth” as a fulcrum.
 The series is also a meditation on the fungibility of photographic truth.
 As Richard Avedon said “All photographs are accurate.
 None of them is the truth.”
 For instance, they can depict an atypical moment.
 I once saw an exhibit of the outtakes of Robert Frank’s The Americans.
 The book includes that famous image of the alienated elevator operator.
 But in the outtakes, she’s smiling.
 Which is the atypical moment?
 Maybe all our moments are atypical… Furthermore, photos can be set up.
-I think of those wonderful Curtis images of American Indians, supposedly of anthropological interest.
+I think of those wonderful Curtis images of native Americans, supposedly of anthropological interest.
 They’re still wonderful, but only many years later did historians discover that he carried a wagon full of costumes to clothe his subjects.

 Furthermore, though we photographers claim total responsibility for the image, for our version of reality, the camera–any camera–has its own notion of what it wants to do.
 It’s always a struggle and often the camera wins.
 I’ve produced so many images that bore little relation to what I had planned.
 (Many photographers have recognized this phenomenon.
 Walker Evans, as straightforward a photographer as you could imagine, said “If it works it is almost an accident & the photographer must be aware of the role of accident in his work.”
 Diane Arbus said “I’ve never taken a picture I’ve intended.
 They’re always better or worse.”)
 But sometimes it’s better, so whose complaining?
 Besides, you don’t have to give the camera credit.